 Cullman- Trees can be dropped off this week in front of the Aquaculture Center of Gadsden State Community College.
 The tree branches will be dropped into the school's ponds to encourage the spawning of yellow perch.
 The college is located on Wallace Drive in Gadsden.

-Gardendale - Old Christmas trees are picked up curbside and are chipped by the city as part of their normal landscaping and yard debris removal service.
+Gardendale - Natural Christmas trees are picked up curbside and are chipped by the city as part of their normal landscaping and yard debris removal service.
 Mulch generated goes to Gardendale city landscaping.

-Homewood - From 8 a.m. - 8 p.m. on December 26 through January 9 natural, decoration free Christmas trees can be brought to the corner parking lot at Dale and Grace St. The trees will be recycled and the mulch will be used for paths at the Homewood City School’s Community Garden.
+Homewood - Through January 10th, natural, decoration-free Christmas trees can be brought to 189 Citation Court in West Homewood.
+The trees will be recycled and the mulch will be used in the Homewood community.

-Huntsville - Natural Christmas trees can be dropped off at the Huntsville Botanical Gardens mulch pile (East of the main entrance) beginning December 26 through January 17.
+Huntsville - Natural Christmas trees can be dropped off at the Huntsville Botanical Gardens mulch pile (East of the main entrance).
 The trees will be recycled and the mulch will added to the cities mulch pile.
 Mulch is free for citizens of Huntsville to use in their own landscaping.
 For questions or concerns please contact the Huntsville Botanical Gardens at 256-830-4447.

 Parkway Plaza -- 2655 Dauphin Island Parkway